 Assistant Professor of Hispanic Studies

 Julia Chang is Assistant Professor of Spanish in the Department of Romance Studies, a member of the core faculty in Feminist, Gender, and Sexuality Studies, and affiliated faculty in the Southeast Asia Program.
 She holds a PhD in Hispanic Language and Literatures with a Designated Emphasis in Women, Gender, and Sexuality from the University of California, Berkeley.
-She has also taught at Brown University and San Quentin State Prison.
-Her areas of specialization include nineteenth-century Spanish literature and culture with a special focus on the realist novel, gender studies, and medical hygiene.
-More recently, she has begun research on Hispano-Filipino relations and late Spanish imperialism.
+She has also taught at Brown University and San Quentin State Prison with the Prison University Project (currently Mount Tamalpais College).
+She is a member of the research group TRECE (Taller de raza, etnicidad, y ciudadanía en España at Northwestern University.
+Her areas of research and teaching include modern and contemporary Spanish literature and culture; feminist and queer theory; medical hygiene; disability studies; race and anti-racist pedagogy; and the nineteenth-century Philippines.

 - FGSS 2010: Introduction to Feminist, Gender, and Sexuality Studies

 - SPAN 2010: Perspectives on Spain in Spanish

 - SPAN 2140: Survey of Modern Spanish Literature

 - Feminism and Feminist Theory

 - History of Medicine

 - “Spectacular Bodies: Pregnancy, Racism, and the Code of Silence in Academe,” Presumed Incompetent Vol. 2, edited by Yolanda Flores Niemann et al., Utah State UP, 2020, pp. 259-268.